gocardless/stolon-pgbouncer/README.md

 ensure data durability across your cluster.

 stolon-pgbouncer extends stolon with first class support for PgBouncer, a Postgres connection pooler.
-By introducing PgBouncer it's possible to offer zero-downtime planner failover of Postgres primaries, allowing users to perform maintenance operations without taking downtime.
+By introducing PgBouncer, it's possible to offer zero-downtime planned failovers of Postgres primaries, allowing users to perform maintenance operations without taking downtime.

 Live information about cluster health is maintained by stolon in a consistent